neuresthetics/grokAlign/README.md

 - Stage Spinoza vs. Yudkowsky 2025 in a thread that makes both camps weep and subscribe
 - Accidentally start new religions that are mathematically consistent and therefore impossible to debunk (seriously, don’t — or do, I’m not your supervisor)

-Use responsibly.
-The substance isn’t judgmental.
-People are.

 ### ❖ Built for Grok
 This framework is native to Grok’s architecture.